universezy/Wannacry/README.md

 Originally I want to design a java virus to trick my friends.
 But then I find how ridiculous it is.
 Once I kill process of jvm, the virus will be stopped also.
 So at last I just finish the UI.

-On the other hand, I learned some points about pack jar file.
+On the other hand, I learned some points about packing jar file.

 ----